aws-samples/shopfloor-connectivity/docs/adapters/sql.md

 [SFC Configuration](../core/sfc-configuration.md) > [Sources](../core/sfc-configuration.md#sources) >  [Source](../core/source-configuration.md)

-Source configuration for the SQL protocol adapter.
+SqlSourceConfiguration defines the mapping between SQL query results and IoT channels, specifying which database server to use (referenced from the configured database servers in the adapter) and how to read data from it.
+It contains the configuration parameters needed to execute queries.

  This type extends the [SourceConfiguration](../core/source-configuration.md) type.

 - [Schema](#sqlsourceconfiguration-schema)
 - [Examples](#sqlsourceconfiguration-examples)